-At the end of 2020, Illinois had just three captive insurance companies, while in 2019, the last year statistics are available, Illinois captives generated nearly $90.5 million in gross written premiums.
+At the end of 2020, Illinois had just three captive insurance companies, with those captives generating close to $405.9 million in gross written premiums.

 But captive growth, thanks to the action of Illinois state lawmakers in late 2018, could return, some predict.

 That action was the passage of legislation to update the Illinois captive statute to make the state more competitive with other captive domiciles.

 Indeed, then governor Bruce Rauner said the captive changes would make Illinois "more attractive to companies that use this option."

 For example, under the updated law, the minimum capital and surplus requirement is just $250,000 for single-parent captives, $500,000 for industrial insured captives, and $750,000 for association captives.

 By contrast, under prior law, captives generally had to maintain $1 million in capital.

 In addition, under the new law, captives licensed in Illinois have the ability—after first obtaining the approval of the director of the Illinois Department of Insurance—to provide loans to affiliated companies.

 The law also includes a provision that reduces the industrial insured premium tax from 3.5 percent to 0.5 percent of gross premium.

 Illinois business groups are very supportive of the changes state lawmakers made to the captive statute.